 - Diaphragmatic breathing (deep breathing) – Quality deep breathing stimulates steadiness and control because the diaphragm is part of the inner unit muscles that promote stability.

-- Exactness – Practising each exercise in the precise way that they are meant to be done will make the exercise much more effective and advantageous.
+- Exactness – Practising each one in the precise way that they are meant to be done will make the it much more effective and advantageous.

 - Position /Posture – Good posture will create equilibrium between the muscles and skeleton that will safeguard the body framework from injury.
 Briefly put, if our posture is bad, some body parts are at risk of being over worked and some are at risk of being under worked.